cs3org/OCM-API/IETF-OCM-IP.md

 Message Signatures against the Protocol Server's published keys.
 * The Protocol Server holds no signing keys for this protocol, with two
-exceptions: a Protocol Server using Introspected Integration holds a request-signing key, published at its own `/.well-known/jwks.json`, and a delegated Token Server (sketched in the note on delegating the token endpoint) holds its own token-signing key, whose public part is published through the OCM Server's JWKS.
+exceptions: a Protocol Server using Introspected Integration holds a request-signing key, published at the JWKS URL exchanged during pairing, and a delegated Token Server (sketched in the note on delegating the token endpoint) holds its own token-signing key, whose public part is published through the OCM Server's JWKS.